-Additional Child Allowances (Kinderzuschlag): An additional child allowance is paid if households receive an income that covers the parents' needs according to "unemployment benefits II", but not the needs of children younger than 25 who live in the same household.
-The level of the additional child allowance depends on the children's needs and the household's income and wealth.
-Eligible children are unmarried, live in the household, and are not older than 25 years.
+Additional Child Benefits (Kinderzuschlag): The additional child benefit is paid if households receive an income that covers the parents' needs according to "unemployment benefits II", but not the needs of children younger than 25 who lives in the same household.
+The level of the additional child benefits depends on the children's needs and the household's income and wealth.
+Eligible children are unmarried, live in the household, and are younger than 25 years.
 They also need to be eligible for child benefits.
 Own income of the child, market or replacement income, reduces the benefit amount.
 Household income must fall in a range in order for parents to be eligible to additional child benefits.